Eurogliders: Post-Eurogliders (1990-2005)

-After Eurogliders, Knight made a cameo appearance in the 1990 TV series Come In Spinner and sang on its soundtrack, Come In Spinner, recorded with jazz artist Vince Jones, which peaked at No. 4 on the Australian Recording Industry Association (ARIA) albums charts.
-This launched a new career for Knight as a jazz singer with her first solo album, Stormy Weather, which peaked at No. 16 in 1991.
-Lynch became involved in theatre and soundtrack composition, and as the business manager of his second wife, fashion designer Collette Dinnigan.
+After Eurogliders, Knight made a cameo appearance in the 1990 television miniseries Come In Spinner and sang on its soundtrack album, recorded with jazz artist Vince Jones, which peaked at No. 4 on the Australian Recording Industry Association (ARIA) albums chart.
+This launched a new career for Knight as a jazz singer with her debut solo studio album, Stormy Weather, which peaked at No. 16 in 1991.
+Lynch became involved in theatre and soundtrack composition and as the business manager of his second wife, the fashion designer Collette Dinnigan.
 Vincent, who had a successful popular music career with credits including Boy George, Gang of Four and Billy Bragg, moved into ethnomusicology, specialising in African and Cuban music.

-Reformations
+Re-formations

-Eurogliders reformed in October 2005, with Grace Knight and Bernie Lynch using session musicians including former member, Rex Goh, and they released their fifth studio album, simply called Eurogliders and included the single, "Hummingbird", but neither album nor single peaked into the ARIA top 50 charts.
-They started touring again in April 2006 and performed on the Countdown Spectacular during June to August, which was a nostalgic tour of Australian bands from the 1970s and 1980s, as featured on the pop television show Countdown with its host Ian "Molly" Meldrum.
-The group's sixth album, Blue Kiss, was recorded during the same sessions as the previous and was released in mid-2006, it also had no top 50 charting.
-Eurogliders official website was shut down in September 2008.
-In 2013 it was announced that the Eurogliders were expected to reform to support The Boomtown Rats on a planned reunion tour of Australia in May.
+Eurogliders reformed in October 2005, with Grace Knight and Bernie Lynch using session musicians including former member Rex Goh.
+They released their fifth studio album, simply called Eurogliders, which included the single "Hummingbird".
+Neither the album or single peaked into the ARIA top 50 charts.
+They started touring again in April 2006 and performed on the Countdown Spectacular concerts during June to August.
+The concerts were a nostalgic tour of Australian popular music groups and artists from the 1970s and 1980s as featured on the pop music television show Countdown with its host, Molly Meldrum.
+The group's sixth studio album, Blue Kiss, was recorded during the same sessions as the previous album and was released in mid-2006.
+It also had no top 50 charting.
+The Eurogliders' official website was shut down in September 2008.
+In 2013 it was announced that the group were expected to reform to support the Boomtown Rats on a planned reunion tour of Australia in May.
 However, the tour was cancelled due to poor ticket sales.
 Their seventh studio album, Don't Eat the Daisies, appeared in 2014.
 In May 2017 they headlined the entertainment on Darley Kingsford-Smith Cup Day during the Brisbane Winter Racing Carnival.
-Eurogliders plan to tour Australia in support of Simple Minds and OMD in December 2021.
+Eurogliders planned to tour Australia in support of Simple Minds and Orchestral Manoeuvres in the Dark (OMD) in December 2021.

+Bernie Lynch died from throat cancer, aged 72, on 12 March 2026.